ADITI-VASUDEVA/ADITI-VASUDEVA/README.md

  💬 Ask me about **Python, Machine Learning, C++, or anything [here](https://github.com/ADITI-VASUDEVA/ADITI-VASUDEVA/issues)**

- ⚡ Fun fact: **The term "debugging" originated when engineers removed an actual moth from a computer**
+ ⚡ Fun fact: **The term "debugging" originated when engineers removed an actual moth from a computer..**

 </div>